When buying insurance, should you go with a broker or a direct writer?

 With a usage-based car insurance policy, you can turn your low-risk driving habits into lower premiums.

-Unlike most other provinces, BC has a government-run auto insurance market.
-That means drivers have to purchase their policy from a Crown corporation known as the Insurance Corporation of British Columbia (ICBC).
-Since 1973, drivers in BC have had very little choice on where they buy their main auto insurance policy.
-However, they can still purchase non-mandatory coverage, such as fire, theft, and collision coverage, from private insurers.
+B.C. has a government-run auto insurance market.
+That means drivers have to purchase mandatory auto insurance coverage from a Crown corporation known as the Insurance Corporation of British Columbia (ICBC).
+Since 1973, drivers have had very little choice on car insurance quotes in B.C.
+Because motorists can’t shop around for quotes from private insurance companies, this can make it hard to find cheap auto insurance in B.C.

-Auto insurance rates in BC are determined by a variety of factors:
+Auto insurance rates in B.C. are determined by a variety of factors, including:

-Just as is the case in Ontario, experts blame rampant fraud for sky-high BC insurance rates.
-Other factors that contribute to BC's steep premiums include strict mandatory minimum liability regulations and generous accident benefits laws.
-Some experts also say the lack of competition in the province's government-dominated insurance market is a key contributor to high insurance rates.
+Fraud and an increase in collisions are behind sky-high B.C. car insurance costs.
+Other factors that contribute to B.C.’s steep premiums include strict mandatory minimum liability regulations and generous accident benefits laws.
+Some experts also say the lack of competition in the province's government-run insurance market is a key contributor to high insurance rates.
+This can make it hard to find cheap car insurance in B.C., especially insurance for young drivers in British Columbia.

 BC auto insurance rate changes